Aez35/miRScore/README.md

 ### **Determining what is a 'miRNA'**

 What constitutes a miRNA is based on several structural and quantitative characteristics.
 For plants, this criteria can be found in [Axtell and Meyers (2018)](https://pubmed.ncbi.nlm.nih.gov/29343505/).
-For animals, miRNA criteria is based on those outlined in [Rolle et al., (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4816427/).
+For animals, miRNA criteria is based on those outlined in [Rolle et al. (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4816427/).
 Here is a short summary of the criteria outlined in the manuscript:

 |microRNA Criteria                                                                |
 |:----------------------------------------------------------------------:|